 The Sonoran Desert in southeastern Arizona is a real paradise for hummingbird watchers.
 The area lies on the hummers' flyway between their northern nesting grounds and southern wintering locales and hosts over a dozen species.
-You could encounter up to 15 types in the exceptional years, whereas the USA is home to 17 ones.
-Some of the birds reside in the Grand Canyon State all year round.
+You could encounter up to 15 types during exceptional years, whereas the U.S. is home to 17.
+Some of these birds reside in the Grand Canyon State all year round.
 Yet, the prime time to catch a glimpse of these fascinating creatures is during the hummingbird migration from late April to early October.
 The population of saberlike beaks swells to tens of thousands between late July and early August.

 Most common species